ashiklom/pecan.book/Coding style.md

 have your name listed after the
 `author tag in the function documentation.

-### Use testthat testing package
+## Use testthat testing package

+See [[Unit_Testing|Testing]] wiki for instructions, and [Advanced R: Tests](http://r-pkgs.had.co.nz/tests.html).

 * tests provide support for documentation - they define what a function is (and is not) expected to do
 * all functions need tests to ensure basic functionality is maintained during development.
 * all bugs should have a test that reproduces the bug, and the test should pass before bug is closed
-* See [[Unit_Testing|Testing]] wiki for instructions

-### Don't use shortcuts
+## Don't use shortcuts

-R provides many shortcuts that are useful when coding interactively, but that can cause problems when written into packages.
+R provides many shortcuts that are useful when coding interactively, or for writing scripts.
+However, these can make code more difficult to read and can cause problems when written into packages.

 For example, the following are equivalent: